patters-match/SC2KmacOS/README.md

   ![InstallShield](images/installer.png)
 - Go with all the defaults, then quit out of the CD-ROM autorun screen that pops up after the install
 - Select SIMCITY.EXE as the main executable when prompted
-- Download and unzip the [sc2kfix release](https://github.com/sc2kfix/sc2kfix)
+- Download and unzip the comprehensive [sc2kfix release](https://github.com/sc2kfix/sc2kfix)
 - In Porting Kit, Games > Installed, click the gear wheel on your Custom Port and select Show in Finder
 - Right-click on the new app, Show Package Contents
 - Copy winmm.dll from sc2kfix to `Contents/drive_c/Program Files/Maxis/SimCity 2000`